Tin(IV) chloride

-Tin(IV) chloride, also known as tin tetrachloride or stannic chloride, is an inorganic compound with the formula SnCl4.
+Tin(IV) chloride, also known as tin tetrachloride or stannic chloride, is an inorganic compound of tin and chlorine with the formula SnCl4.
 It is a colorless hygroscopic liquid, which fumes on contact with air.
 It is used as a precursor to other tin compounds.
 It was first discovered by Andreas Libavius (1550–1616) and was known as spiritus fumans libavii.